jhallen/FPGA-notes/README.md

 #### Signaling protocol

-The manual is incomplete, but you figure out the signaling protocol through simulation.
+The manual is incomplete, but you can figure out the signaling protocol through simulation.
 Here is a timing diagram to save you some time:

 ![CrossLink-NX DPHY Signals](doc/crosslinknx-dphy.png)